jwbuurlage/category-theory-programmers/doc/01_introduction.md

 I would like to thank:

-- Tom Bannink for supplying the proof for the bifunctor example.
+- Tom Bannink for supplying the proof for the bifunctor example,
-- Peter Kristel for valuable comments on the Yoneda embedding
+- Peter Kristel for valuable comments on the Yoneda embedding,
-- Willem Jan Palenstijn for corrections and comments regarding cartesian closed categories.
+- Willem Jan Palenstijn for corrections and comments regarding Cartesian closed categories,
-- Tom de Jong for examples and suggestions for the section on adjunctions
+- Tom de Jong for examples and suggestions for the section on adjunctions,

-Also Matt Noonan, and Ruben Pieters for fixing typos and/or making other improvements to the text.
+as well as Matt Noonan, Ruben Pieters, Conal Elliott, Scott Fleischman, and `@ed359` for fixing typos and/or making other improvements to the text.

 And everyone else who has attended or contributed to the seminar.